 The Organic Pharmacy Rose Plus Brightening Complex ($189).
 I discovered this in London and this all-natural UK brand is a find.
 Rarely are natural products made with such elegance and finesse.
 The scent is summer English garden and puts me in such a good mood that this alone justifies a repurchase.
 The botanicals are all potent ones, such as New Zealand fern, rich in phospholipids; and kigelia, a bat-pollinated flower that is a significant antioxidant.
 Mulberry and papaya are amongst the brightening ingredients.
 Leaves skin clearer, prettier and plumper.
 Read the full review.

-Stemulation Rescue Repair Hand & Body Treatment ($96 in the shop).
+Stemulation Rescue Repair Hand & Body Treatment ($96).
 This is made for hands, feet, elbows and knees and make no mistake every one of these will give your age away.
 I’ve been tending to my extremities in recent months and have proven that when you make the effort with time and money, it pays off.
 My knees no longer look as if I have been earning my living on them.
 Lactic acid is a key ingredient.
 Stemulation Rescue Repair has some interesting botanicals.
 Cyperus Esculentus is a kind of sedge; the roots have a similar composition to olives in that they are high in fatty acids.
 And there’s one of my favorites, Milk Thistle.
 Read the full review.

 AQ Skin Solutions Vaginal RejuvenationSystem ($199 in the shop).
 Polite society may blush when I mention that Atrophic Vaginitis is a common affliction for perimenopausal and postmenopausal women.
 And for us children of the 70s, it is not only painful but, quite literally, frustrating.
 Sex is vitally important and many of us want to go on enjoying it for a long time to come.
 If you’ve tried all those lubes and gels, and/or don’t want to go the estrogen route, then AQ is worth the lay out of a couple of hundred bucks.
 The active, human conditioned media, was developed for wound healing and can really help with those nicks and legions that can be the result of extreme vaginal dryness.
 Not quite a revolutionary sex aid, but a contribution to the ongoing Sexual Revolution.
 Read the full review.